nniaki01/Naive-Bayes/README.md

 ---
 ---

-We will be using a subset of the 20 newsgroups data set [http://qwone.com/~jason/20Newsgroups/] that has already been pre-processed (we convert to lowercase in addition).
-The data files are in the `imbmac` directpry.
+We will be using a subset of the 20 newsgroups data set [http://qwone.com/~jason/20Newsgroups/] that has already been pre-processed (we convert to lowercase in addition and only consider word tokens that are alphbaet-onle, i.e., `token.isalpha() = True`).
+The data files are in the `imbmac` directory.
 More specically, each dataset for this project includes text documents containing articles from two different categories.
 The task is to identify the category of each document.
 The dataset includes articles that were posted on newsgroups **comp.sys.mac.hardware** and **comp.sys.ibm.pc.hardware**.
 Each document is a message posted to one of the groups.
 Our class labels Yes and No capture membership in these groups (Yes corresponds to ibm).

 Goal: Learn a classifier that, when given a new article, assigns it to the correct group.

 ---

-The script `learning_curves.m` generates 4 learning curves for ibmmac dataset for each variant of Baive-Bayes (Type1 and Type2) without smoothing (m=0) and with Laplace Smoothing (m=1).
-This produces 4 plots of accuracy on the test set versus 10 different training set sizes 0.1N, 0.2N, ..., 0.9N, and N.
+[//]: # (The script `learning_curves.m` generates 4 learning curves for ibmmac dataset for each variant of Baive-Bayes, Type1 and Type2, without smoothing, m=0, and with Laplace Smoothing, m=1.
+This produces 4 plots of accuracy on the test set versus 10 different training set sizes 0.1N, 0.2N, ..., 0.9N, and N.)